Postgraduate Course

 Pace of Study

-This programme is only available part-time online and can be completed in four years.
-To achieve your Professional Doctorate, you will need to complete two 60-credit modules in year one and year two and an Independent Research for Practice module (420 credits) in year three and four, with a maximum registration period of eight years.
+To achieve your Doctorate of Education, you will need to complete one taught 60-credit module in year one, one taught 60-credit module year two and an Independent Research for Practice module (420 credits) from year three onwards.

 The academic year is made up of three 10-week terms, known as trimesters.
-The postgraduate taught 60-credit modules are therefore taken over the whole academic year and we recommend about 20 hours of study per week to complete 20-credits per 10-week trimester.
+The postgraduate taught 60-credit modules are therefore taken over the whole academic year (three trimesters) and we recommend about 20 hours of study per week to complete 20-credits per 10-week trimester.
+During the independent research phase of the EdD, you can schedule your work around your calendar to complete the programme at your own pace within the maximum 8-year registration.

 Who will teach you